dargmuesli/nuxt-cookie-control/README.md

 // If css is set to false, you will still be able to access your color variables.
 isCssEnabled: true,

-// Switch to toggle the css variables polyfill.
+// Switch to toggle the css variables ponyfill.
-isCssPolyfillEnabled: true,
+isCssPonyfillEnabled: false,

 // Switch to toggle the separation of cookie name and description in the configuration modal by a dash.
 isDashInDescriptionEnabled: true,